chbsaikiran/AI_GMAIL_CHAT_AGENT_WITH_MCP/README.md

 1. The chat interface will open with a welcome message
 2. Type your query in natural language, for example:
-   - How much did I spend on Zomato in year 2025??
+   - how much did I spent on zomato this year??
-   - What did I order most on Zomato in year 2025??
-   - How much did I spent on Swiggy in year 2025??
+   - How much did I pay for coursera subscription using axis bank in this year??
-   - How much did I spent in Taara Kitchen in May 2025??
+   - How much did I spent in Taara Kitchen using axis bank in this month??
-   - where did I travel using Redbus in year 2025??
-   - How much did I spent on SHAIK JABEER in year 2025??
+   - how much did I spent on redbus this year??
-   - when did I last pay for ChatGPT subscription in year 2025??
+   - how much did I spent for ChatGPT subscription using axis bank in this year??
-   - when did I last pay for Cursor subscription in year 2025??
+   - how much did I spent for Cursor subscription using axis bank in this year??
-   - when did I buy Apple iphone 13 from Croma??
-   - when did I buy Samsung phone from Flipkart??
-   - when did I buy Redmi Note 5 Pro??
-   - When did I last go to Karachi Bakery??
+   - how much did I spent for Karachi Bakery using axis bank??
-   - What meetings were scheduled in year 2025 excluding ERA V3 and EAG V1?
-   - When did I give interviews to Harman??
 3. Press Enter or click the send button to submit your query
 4. The assistant will process your request and display the results in a chat bubble